15 Best Things to Do in Canyonlands National Park

 Distance: 6.0 miles / 9.7 km

-What I mean by this is that most adventures out of Escalante, like Peek-a-Boo and Spooky Slot Canyons, begin down the long, remote Hole-in-the-Rock Road.
+What I mean when I say this is that most adventures out of Escalante, like Peek-a-Boo and Spooky Slot Canyons, begin down the long, remote Hole-in-the-Rock Road.

-Therefore, it’s important to be prepared for the current conditions, which is why I recommend calling the Escalante Interagency Visitor Center prior to making a visit.
+For this reason, it’s important to come prepared for the current conditions, which is why I recommend calling the Escalante Interagency Visitor Center prior to heading out.

-In any case, Peek-a-Boo and Spooky Gulch are some of the best day hikes outside of Escalante, but if you’d like more of a guarantee on this epic and remote adventure, I recommend booking with one of the local guides out of Kanab!
+In any case, both Peek-a-Boo and Spooky Gulch are some of the best day hikes outside of Escalante, but if you’d like more of a guarantee on this fun but remote adventure, I recommend booking with one of the local guides out of Kanab.
+This is the best and safest way to get out in the National Monument without having to worry about your personal vehicle.

 AllTrails: Peek-a-Boo & Spooky Slot Canyons